An arrhythmia is an abnormal heart rhythm.

-In any of these situations, your body's vital organs may not receive enough blood to meet their needs.
+In any of these situations, your body's vital organs may not get enough blood to meet their needs.

 An arrhythmia occurs when there is a problem with the electrical system that is supposed to regulate a steady heartbeat.
 With an impaired electrical system, your heart may beat too fast, too slow, or irregularly.

 The effects on the body are often the same, however, whether the heartbeat is too fast, too slow, or too irregular.
-Some symptoms of arrhythmias include, but are not limited to:
+Some symptoms of arrhythmias include: